jet/propulsion/README.md

 ## TEMPLATES

-The best place to start, sample-wise is with the [QuickStart](#quickstart), which walks you through sample code, tuned for approachability, from `dotnet new` templates stored [in a dedicated repo](https://github.com/jet/dotnet-templates).
+The best place to start, sample-wise is with the the [Equinox QuickStart](https://github.com/jet/equinox#quickstart), which walks you through sample code, tuned for approachability, from `dotnet new` templates stored [in a dedicated repo](https://github.com/jet/dotnet-templates).

 ## BUILDING